Peter Twinn: Recruitment to GC&CS

-On the eve of war
+Lead up to war

 Twinn was the first British cryptographer to read a German military Enigma message, having obtained vital information from Polish cryptanalysts in July 1939.
 Twinn said that "It was a trifling exercise, but I repeat for the umpteenth time, no credit to me."

 In July 1939 GC&CS moved from London to Bletchley Park.
 The mansion in the park was used by the staff, but many other buildings had to be constructed to accommodate the large number of people who worked for GC&CS during the war.
 These temporary buildings were known as the "huts".

 World War II

 Enigma

 The Enigma machine dated back to 1919, when Hugo Alexander Koch, a Dutchman, patented an invention that he called a secret writing machine.
 Soon Arthur Scherbius, an engineer, was experimenting with this and similar machines and became enthusiastic about encryption machines that used rotors.
 He recommended them to Siegfried Turkel, the director of the Institute of Criminology in Vienna, who also became interested in them.

 In the meantime, Koch had set up a company with the hope of selling his encryption machine for commercial use; one disadvantage was that numbers had to be spelt out in words.
 Industry was not interested, but in 1926 the German Navy looked at the Koch machine.
 Senior officers were impressed with it and ordered a large number.
 The purchase of the device – called Enigma – was kept strictly secret.

 The Enigma machine was complicated, with a keyboard, like the ones used on a typewriter, containing all the letters of the alphabet.
 Each of the 26 letters was connected electrically to one of three rotors, each provided with a ring.
 Each ring also held the 26 letters of the alphabet.
 Further electrical connections led from the rotors to 26 illuminated letters.

 When an operator, enciphering a message, pressed a key, an electric current passed through the machine and the rotors turned mechanically, but not in unison.
 Every time a key was pushed, the first rotor would rotate one letter.
 This happened 26 times until the first rotor had made a complete revolution.
 Then the second rotor would start to rotate.
 And so on.

 When a key was pressed, a light came on behind the cipher text letter, always different from the original letter in the plain text.
 The illuminated letters made up the coded message.

 The system worked in reverse.
 The person decoding a cipher message would use an Enigma with identical settings.
 When he pressed the cipher text letter, the letter in the original plain text message lit up.
 The illuminated letters made up the original message.

 To make the codes more difficult to break, each of the rotors could be taken out and replaced in a different order.
 Also, the rings on the rotors could be put in a different order each day – for example, on one day the first rotor could be set at B, the next day at F, and so on.